marcos-pereira/home-server/sandbox/django_tutorial/README.md

 # Django Tutorial

-This is the [the django project tutorial](https://docs.djangoproject.com/en/3.0/intro/).
+This code is generated from [the django project tutorial](https://docs.djangoproject.com/en/3.0/intro/).
+All the rights are reserved to the [the django project tutorial](https://docs.djangoproject.com/en/3.0/intro/).
+The tutorial is part of Django under the Modified BSD License by the Django Software Foundation and individual contributors.
 The tutorial results may be adapted to fulfill the home-server purpose.